KannanRustagi/Comparison-of-Queueing-Techniques-in-Networks/README.md

-## Topic- Comparing Different Scheduling Algorithms for Packet transmission through a crossbar switch
+# Topic- Comparing Different Scheduling Algorithms for Packet transmission through a crossbar switch
 You can find detailed description of the problem statement for this project in the pdf file "problem statement".<br>
 <br>
-Input Format-<br>
+## Input Format
 Inputs to the program,i.e, the simulation parameters will be taken as command line arguments-
 1. N- Number of switch input and output ports
 2. B- Buffer size